+The HACFM will close the waiting list at that designated time and date included in the notice of waiting list opening.
 The HACFM may stop applications if there are enough applicants to fill anticipated openings for the next 12 months.
 The waiting list may not be closed if it would have a discriminatory effect inconsistent with applicable civil rights laws.